What Is a Distributed Workforce? The Complete Guide for 2026

 Maintaining company culture

 Culture exists in shared experiences, rituals, and behaviors.
-When the entire team never gathers in the same room, creating those shared experiences requires creativity.
+When the team never gathers in the same room, creating those shared experiences requires creativity.
 New hires can't absorb culture through osmosis by sitting near tenured employees.

 Employee engagement and isolation

 Remote employees report higher rates of loneliness than office workers.
 The social connections that naturally form in a physical office don't happen automatically in distributed settings.
-Some distributed workers miss the energy of being around colleagues and struggle with the isolation of working alone.
+Employee mental health requires attention in distributed models, and organizations must proactively create opportunities for connection and provide resources for employees who struggle with solitude.

 Coordination across time zones